steps AFTER A SETBACK

 Yes, it feels terrible.
 But that doesn't make you a horrible person.
 Your setback nor your disease defines you.
 That progress isn't erased if you had sixty days or six days of progress.
 It's still there.
 Everything you learned, the tools you put in your recovery toolkit, is still there.
 No one can take that away from you.
 Give yourself grace without minimizing what happened.
 Remember, your addiction is a disease.

 In the wise words of Mitch Hedberg.
-(RIP) "Alcoholism is a disease, but it's the only disease you can get yelled at for having."
+(RIP) "Alcoholism is a disease, but it's the only one you can get yelled at for having.
+Damn it Otto, you are an alcoholic.
+Damn it Otto, you have Lupus...which one of those two doesn't sound right?”
 And while that may seem like a disheartening sentiment, it shows that for many, addiction is still misunderstood, but it's getting better with each passing day.

 Trigger Evaluation